-VistaGen Therapeutics, Inc., a California corporation (VistaGen California), is our wholly-owned subsidiary.
-Our Condensed Consolidated Financial Statements in this Report also include the accounts of VistaGen California's two wholly-owned subsidiaries, Artemis Neuroscience, Inc., a Maryland corporation, and VistaStem Canada, Inc., a corporation organized under the laws of Ontario, Canada.
+As noted above, VistaStem is our wholly-owned subsidiary.
+Our Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q (Report) also include the accounts of VistaStem's two wholly-owned inactive subsidiaries, Artemis Neuroscience, Inc., a Maryland corporation, and VistaStem Canada, Inc., a corporation organized under the laws of Ontario, Canada.